theHdd4/TrinityFastAPIDjangoReact/README.md

   Cloudflare Tunnel while Traefik proxies `/admin/` to the Django container and `/app/` to the FastAPI service.
 Traefik strips the `/admin` prefix so Django receives requests under `/api/` and `/admin/` as defined in `config/urls.py`.
-  Login requests therefore go to `/admin/api/accounts/login/`.
+  Login requests therefore go to `/admin/api/accounts/login/` when accessed through Traefik or the frontend proxy.
+If you connect directly to the Django container on port `8000` (bypassing Traefik), omit the `/admin` prefix and use `/api/accounts/login/` instead.
 Set `VITE_BACKEND_ORIGIN` only if you deploy the APIs on a different domain.

   Update `CSRF_TRUSTED_ORIGINS` and `CORS_ALLOWED_ORIGINS` in